ror0ror02/RobloxXperienceAI/README.md

 - In the "Doors" game experiment, RobloxXperienceAI interacted with other players through chat and solved puzzles.
 - In the "The Rake" game experiment, RobloxXperienceAI demonstrated survival skills.
-- The "Jailbreak" game experiment "Novice Imitation" is ongoing.
+- The "Jailbreak" game experiment "Novice Imitation" .

 ## Description